kel151/1stmilestoneproject/README.md

 Stream One Project: User-Centric Frontend Development - Code Institute

 For my first milestone project, I have chosen to create a portfolio that is simple, modern, attractive and colour-blindness friendly in design.
-This is will be a portfolio that will serve as a clear career roadmap for those interested in learning what I have to offer as an IT and or marketing professional in the industry.
+This is will be a portfolio that will serve as a clear career roadmap for those interested in learning what I have to offer as an software development and or marketing professional.

 ## Demo
  A live demo can be found [here](https://kel151.github.io/1stmilestoneproject/)